ttuckerm/trendzo-working-5-7-25/comprehensive development plan.md

 **Testing Checkpoint:**
 - Verify Apify scraper can successfully collect TikTok data
-- Confirm extended Firestore fields are properly populated
+- Confirm Supabase tables are properly populated
 - Test the enhanced ETL process for error handling and logging
 - Ensure the scheduled job triggers alerts on failure